uozuAho/pandemic_ddd/readme.md

 # What's in this project
 - pandemic: core game logic.
 Immutable & DDD-like.
 - pandemic.agents: agents that can play games
-- pandemic.console: scratchpad console app
+- pandemic.console: scratchpad console app.
+Uncomment stuff in Program.cs to run it.
 - pandemic.drawing: draw game trees (graphviz dot output)
+- utils: C# language/library utils

 Check tag `just-before-remove-unused-network-code` for a network game server implementation.

 # Notes
-- I estimate about 9 x 10^85 possible games of pandemic.
-This is based on a simple calculation of average branching factor and game length.
-See `NumberOfPossibleGamesEstimator`

 ## Are all games winnable?
 This would be good to know.
 If not all games are winnable, then there's no point trying to make a bot that can win every game.